 Complainant

 Home address

 Home phone () Work phone ()

 Date of alleged incident(s)

-What type of harassment did the incider sexual racial national/ethnic origin disability age gender general bullying/harassment Give the name of the person who you belie
+What type of harassment did the incide sexual racial national/ethnic origin disability eage gender egeneral bullying/harassmen Give the name of the person who you beli

-If the alleged harassment or violence was to ward another person, identify that person:
+If the alleged harassment or violence was to oward another person, identify that person:

-ossible, including such things as what force, if any, was used; any , demands, etc.); what, if any, physical contact was involved; etc.
+possible, including such things as what force, if any, was used; any s, demands, etc.); what, if any, physical contact was involved; etc.

-Where and when did the incident(s) occ zur?
+Where and when did the incident(s) oc ccur?

 List any witnesses who were present:

-complaint is true, correct, and complete .
-I hereby certify that the information I have provided in this to the best of my knowledge and belief.
-I agree to keep nvestigation.
-I have read the school's antiharassment policy and
+been violent to me or to another persor complaint is true, correct, and complet my honest belief that has harassed or has n.
+I hereby certify that the information I have provided in this are to the best of my knowledge and belief.
+I agree to keep investigation.
+I have read the school's antiharassment policy and will follow.

 Complainant signature Date

 Complaint received by (name) Date